 Local Food Week

-Buying local also means supporting good stewardship of our land, water and air.
-Food that travels great lengths to reach our plates is a large contributor to the greenhouse gas pollution that causes climate change.
-Research from Local Food Plus shows that if 10,000 people were to shift $10 per week from imported conventional to local sustainable food, then in one year, they will have offset the greenhouse gas pollution from 1,000 cars, and pumped enough money into the economy to have created 100 jobs.
+Your food choices can make a big difference.
+According to research conducted for Local Food Plus, if 10,000 Ontarians were to shift $10 per week of their food purchases from imported conventional to local sustainable food, then in one year, they will have offset the greenhouse gas pollution of 1,000 cars, and pumped enough money into the economy to have created 100 jobs.